ChemeketaCS/csweb/content/assignments/cs290/current/finalProject/_index.md

 that should either be stored in a config file that is not checked into source control or stored in environmental variables set on each machine.

-To run your project I should be able to just do `npm install` and `npm start` and then visit `localhost:3000/`.
+To run your project I should be able to just do `npm install` and `npm run start` and then visit `localhost:3000/`.

 ## Scoring Overview